 The Qubit 2.0 Fluorimeter allows you to quantitate dsDNA, ssDNA, RNA, or protein specifically by measuring fluorescence bound to the specific components, giving more reliable quantitation and indication of contaminants than traditional spectrophotometry.

-The Agilent 2100 Bioanalyzer allows for in depth detail of quantity and quality of RNA and DNA samples or libraries, with a breakdown of range and average fragment size.
+The Agilent 2100 Bioanalyzer also allows for in depth detail of quantity and quality of RNA and DNA samples or libraries, with a breakdown of range and average fragment size using chip electrophoresis.
 This type of information is critical in library prep for Next Generation Sequencing and other downstream applications.

 The QuantStudio 3D Digital PCR System extends the performance of existing TaqMan® Assays enabling applications that benefit from higher sensitivity, precision, or absolute quantification by dividing ones sample into 20,000 partitions and then performing an endpoint PCR assay, counting how many partitions contained a particular target.
 Such high precision applications include rare mutation detection (otherwise known as looking for a needle in a haystack such as in cancer samples), virus & bacteria quantification and detection (getting an absolute count of pathogens detected), genetically modified organism detection (detecting a GMO seed where in places it shouldn’t be), next generation sequencing workflow optimization (accurately quantifying NGS libraries and validating sequencing results), and reference standard quantification (developing a reference for your real‐time experiment when it doesn’t exist).

 Choose from the applications below to learn more: